jithunarayanan/zabbix/README.md

 - Install the Zabbix plugin for Grafana using grafana-cli:
 For more installation options, refer to the [official documentation](https://grafana.com/docs/plugins/alexanderzobnin-zabbix-app/latest/installation/).

->>**Note**
-Before run the docker-compose file make sure that, your .env file is proporly configured.
+>>**Note:** Ensure that the .env file is updated with the correct variables before running the docker-compose file.

 ## Getting Started Grafana
 1. Login to Grafana in *localhost:3000*.